bplmaps/cartinal/guides/atlascope-tiles.md

 ### Using Atlascope to find layers geographically
 The "visual approach"

-The names of each atlas, which often refer to a geographapy, e.g. `East Boston, 1892` can often be deceiving.
+The names of each atlas, which often refer to a geography, e.g. `East Boston, 1892` can often be deceiving.
 Sometimes, an atlas titled `East Boston` can actually contain coverage for areas in East Boston, South Boston *and* Roxbury.
 These are historical objects which reflected municipal boundaries that were actively changing during the time the atlases were created.

 Atlascope solves this problem of geographic idiosyncracy in the source material by allowing you to search for layers by a precise location.
 If you don't already know which layers are available for your area of interest, you should start with Atlascope, rather than the layer list to find out what's available.